How To Become A Financial Data Scientist (Or A Data Scientist In Any Domain)

 Bad Strategy: Learn Skills That Every Data Scientist "Should" Have

-Rather, learn how to create value by incrementally adding skills to your toolkit.
+Rather than learning everything.
+A better strategy is learning how to create value by incrementally adding skills to your toolkit.
 Focus on addressing what financial organizations want.
 Then learn tools that will deliver it.

 Good Strategy: Learn How To Create Value